Spectroscopy Module (sbpy.spectroscopy)¶

 <SpectralGradient 9.20383492 % / (100 nm)>

-Note we use the dimensionless magnitude unit from astropy
+Note we use the dimensionless magnitude unit from astropy, i.e., not

 Convert spectral gradient (normalized to 550 nm) to a color index: